anananlyjlyj/physics-FP-Uni-HD/F61 Nuclear Magnetic Resonance/README.md

 - Define the 90° and 180° pulses for 1 pulse every 3 seconds, using probe 1 :

-  Puls I is a 90° pulse when its time duration is set to:
+  Puls I is a 90° pulse when its time duration is set to: ~ 1.29 $\mu s$

   Puls II is a 180° pulse when its time duration is set to:

 ## Part I: Relaxation time